2020 Year-End Overview

 Last year, many more of our clients displayed some of their small rugs on their walls, with some even doing so with rugs in sizes up to 11×14.
 In 2021, I see this being an entirely common occurrence, with the more adventurous embracing the trend of placing small rugs over furniture or even under glass on dining tables.

 Another trend I see growing in 2021 is interior designers further embracing using antique rugs in their upscale modern decors.
 As “AD 100” designer Rose Tarlow was quoted in Veranda Magazine last year, “The juxtaposition of contemporary pieces with antiques makes a room young and alive.
 We should not attempt to create museums, but rather should strive for comfortable living spaces of character and beauty.”
-In fact, a longtime client, a prominent Hollywood producer, told me just last week, when visiting the homes of two young stars he saw a 19th-century Bakshaish as the centerpiece of the living room of their ultra-modern homes.
+In fact, a longtime client, a prominent Hollywood producer, told me just last week, when visiting two different homes of young stars he saw a 19th-century Bakshaish in each as the centerpiece of their ultra- modern living rooms.

 I am now thoroughly convinced that the current generation of buyers will be the last with access to a selection of art-caliber, 19th-century pieces.
 Further evidence of this is that in 2020 major auction houses only occasionally offered High-Collectible or Connoisseur-Caliber rugs and filled out their sales with primarily handsome Level 5 Decorative pieces that have no intrinsic collectible value.
 However, my unique access to numerous longtime collecting families will allow us to continue to offer the full spectrum of 19th-century carpets that we do.